dinhchien96/django-rest-worklist/README.md

 # Django Rest Framework API TODO LIST

--This is a simple example of a REST API using DjangoTemplates.
+- This is a simple example of a REST API using DjangoTemplates.

--In this project I will use sqlite to save data.
+- In this project I will use sqlite to save data in local and use mysql database if run with docker.

 ## Installation